openvinotoolkit/openvino/docs/ops/movement/Slice_8.md

 **Short description**: *Slice* operation extracts a slice of the input tensor.

 **Detailed Description**: *Slice* operation selects a region of values from the `data` tensor.
-Selected values start at indexes provided in the `start` input and end at indexes provides in `stop` input (exclusively).
+Selected values start at indexes provided in the `start` input (inclusively) and end at indexes provides in `stop` input (exclusively).

-Input `step` allows subsampling of `data`, selecting evey *n*-th element, where `n` is equal to `step` element for corresponding axis.
+The `step` input allows subsampling of `data`, selecting every *n*-th element, where `n` is equal to `step` element for corresponding axis.
 Negative `step` value indicates slicing backwards, so the sequence along the corresponding axis is reversed in the output tensor.
+To select all values contiguously set `step` to `1` for each axis.

-Optional `axes` input allows specifying slice indexes only on selected axes.
+The optional `axes` input allows specifying slice indexes only on selected axes.
 Other axes will not be affected and will be output in full.

 The rules follow python language slicing `data[start:stop:step]`.